gustafla/assembly-widescreen-2022/devlog.md

 have a solid lighting model and anything resembing my intended look.

 I refactored the pass system for readability and vram savings.

+Next I need to make my scene/models good, and implement a non-placeholder lighting system.